CMPLXapps/PyRC/README.md

 If you're using Windows, you're fine.
 Every build comes Windows compatible out-of-the-box.

-If you're using Linux or MacOS, you need to use Mono.
+If you're using Linux or MacOS, the process isn't complicated, but you need to go through an additional process.

 ### Setup Process